huzaifa1097/mini-plant-store/README.md

-# Verdant & Co. by Huzaifa 🌿
+# Plant Haven by Huzaifa 🌿

 A modern, full-stack e-commerce application for a boutique plant store.
 This project features a clean, aesthetic frontend built with Next.js and a robust backend API powered by Node.js, Express, and MongoDB.